w3c/wai-tutorials/source/site-navigation/menus-structure.html.erb.md

 <%= ref :middle %>
 {:/}

-For more information on regions, see the [regions tutorial](/page-structure/regions.html).
+For more information on regions, see the [page regions](/page-structure/regions.html) tutorial.

 {::nomarkdown}
 <%= ref :end %>